AI-Commandos/LLaMa2lang/README.md

 4. Turn the threads into texts using [LLaMa's prompt format](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).
 5. Use QLoRA and PEFT to finetune LLaMa2-chat on this dataset.

+## Cost and runtime

+The above process can be fully run on a free Google Colab T4 GPU.
+The last step however, can only be successfully run with short enough context windows and a batch of at most 2.
+In addition, the translation in step 2 takes about 36 hours in total for any given language so should be run in multiple steps if you want to stick with a free Google Colab GPU.

+Our fine-tuned models for step 5 were performed using an A40 on [vast.ai](https://vast.ai/) and cost us less than a dollar for each model, completing in about 1.5 hours.

 # Usage
 1. Make sure pytorch is installed and working for your environment (use of CUDA preferable): https://pytorch.org/get-started/locally/